140.07 Public Health & General Preventive Medicine (6 - 12 units) Fall, Winter, Spring, Summer

 252A Cancer Epidemiology (2 units) Winter

-Restrictions: None.
+Restrictions: Enrollment will be limited to 15 students.
 Activities: Direct - Seminar, Student - Seminar

-This course is intended for students who already have acquired, or concurrently are acquiring a basic understanding of the principles and methods of epidemiology, and who now wish to apply this knowledge to the study of the epidemiology of neoplastic diseases.
-Enrollment will be limited to 15 students.
-This is a 2 part course that extends over to the spring quarter, beginning with EPI 252A, followed by EPI 252B.
+This course is intended for students who already have acquired, or concurrently are acquiring, a basic understanding of the principles and methods of epidemiology, and who now wish to apply this knowledge to the study of the epidemiology of neoplastic diseases.
+This is a 2-part course that extends over to the spring quarter, beginning with EPIDEMIOL 252A, followed by EPIDEMIOL 252B.

 252B Cancer Epidemiology (1 units) Spring

-Instructor(s): R. Hiatt, G. Sawaya, T. Tlsty, L. Zablotska, K. Kerlikowske, S. Gomez, E. Van Blarigan, R. Graff Prerequisite(s): EPIDEMIOL 252A.
+Instructor(s): R. Hiatt, G. Sawaya, T. Tlsty, L. Zablotska, K. Kerlikowske, S. Gomez, E. Van Blarigan, R. Graff Prerequisite(s): EPIDEMIOL 252A

-Restrictions: Student must have been enrolled EPI 252A Activities: Direct - Seminar, Student - Seminar
+Restrictions: Enrollment will be limited to 15 students.
+Student must have been enrolled EPIDEMIOL 252A Activities: Direct - Seminar, Student - Seminar

 This course is intended for students who already have acquired, or concurrently are acquiring a basic understanding of the principles and methods of epidemiology, and who now wish to apply this knowledge to the study of the epidemiology of neoplastic diseases.
-Enrollment will be limited to 15 students.
-This is a 2-part course that extends over to the spring quarter, beginning with EPI 252A, followed by EPI 252B.
+This is a 2-part course that extends over to the spring quarter, beginning with EPIDEMIOL 252A, followed by EPIDEMIOL 252B.

 253 Methods in Infectious Disease Epidemiology (2 - 3 units) Spring